WICG/nav-speculation/README.md

 Since existing web pages are unlikely to behave well with these restrictions today, and it is impractical for user agents to distinguish such pages, we propose a lightweight way for a page to declare that it is prepared for this and will, if necessary, upgrade itself when it gains access to unpartitioned storage and other privileges.

+There has been previous discussion along these lines in [w3c/resource-hints#82](https://github.com/w3c/resource-hints/issues/82#issuecomment-536492276).
+(It also proposes a new `prenavigate` hint; defining triggers for these loading modes is not yet part of this proposal.)

 ## Table of contents

 - [Declaration](#declaration)